 v.
 Solicit new OPRT Supporting Members

 vi.
 Promote activities through cooperation with friendly organizations

 (7) Manage the fund for FOC vessel scrapping project

 -Smooth collection of payment

--Payment of collected money to the National Treasury (via the Overseas Fisheries Cooperation Foundation)
+-Payment of collected money (to the Overseas Fishery Cooperation Foundation)